Guide to Odawara City and Odawara Castle

 Fare: 1770 JP Yen

 Romancecar is a train with all reserved seating.
 The fare is almost double of the regular fare, but you can sit back and relax, without having to worry about no empty seats available.
-Advance booking is required
+Booking is required

 From Tokyo Station by JR Railway